ymahajan1612/NLU-Evidence-Detection/Group_5_Model_Card_B.md

 ### Training Data

-21,509 claim-evidence pairs were used to fine-tune the model
+21,509 claim-evidence pairs were used to train the model

 ### Training Procedure
 The libraries used in model training include: